Vonng/pigsty/docs/c-privilege.md

 ## Privilege

-Pigsty's default privilege model is closely related to the [default role](#default-roles).
-When using the Pigsty access control, all newly created business users should belong to one of the four default roles, which have the permissions shown below:
+Pigsty's default privilege model is related to the [default role](#default-roles).
+When using the Pigsty access control, all newly created business users should belong to one of the four default roles, which have the privileges shown below:

-* All users have access to all schemas
+* All users have access to all schemas.
-* Read-only users can read all tables
+* Read-only users can read all tables.
-* Read-write users can perform DML operations (INSERT, UPDATE, DELETE) on all tables
+* Read-write users can perform DML operations (INSERT, UPDATE, DELETE).
-* Administrators can perform DDL change operations (CREATE, USAGE, TRUNCATE, REFERENCES, TRIGGER)
+* Admin users can perform DDL change operations (CREATE, USAGE, TRUNCATE, REFERENCES, TRIGGER).
-* Offline users are similar to read-only users, but are only allowed to access instances of `pg_role == 'offline'` or `pg_offline_query = true`
+* Offline and read-only users are only allowed to access instances of `pg_role == 'offline'` or `pg_offline_query = true`.

 ```sql
 GRANT USAGE                         ON SCHEMAS   TO dbrole_readonly;